UAE: Police confirm explosion of 3 fuel tankers, minor airport fire

 The Abu Dhabi Police said a fire caused an explosion in three fuel tankers in Musaffah.
 The tankers were in ICAD 3, near ADNOC's storage area.

+According to authorities, two Indians and a Pakistani were killed in the incident, while six others were injured.

-Another minor fire broke out in the new construction area of the Abu Dhabi International Airport.
+Another minor fire broke out in the new construction area of the Abu Dhabi International Airport, “resulting in a short disruption for a small number of flights”.

 Preliminary investigations suggest that drones may have caused the two fires.
 The flying objects fell in the two areas just before the fires started, the Abu Dhabi Police said.